dave-yang/krystal-docs/Components/Database.md

     rawAnd()
     rawOr()

 They append `AND` and `OR` respectively.
-And the reason they were named with `raw` prefix is because, `and` and `or` are reserved names in PHP and cannot be to name methods.
+And the reason they were named with `raw` prefix is because, `and` and `or` are reserved names in PHP and cannot be used to name methods.

     compare($column, $operator, $value, $filter = false)
     equals($column, $value, $filter = false)